Unless, of course, you have replaced it.

 Graphs that correspond to perfect or imperfect rectangles have some traits in common:

 Edges are not allowed to intersect.
-An alert box will warn you if you try to analyze a graph in which one edge intersects another.
+You will get a warning if you try to analyze a graph in which one edge intersects another.

 Hull edges must normally be present all the way around the graph.
 The program will insert missing hull edges automatically before computing the corresponding rectangle (unless you have unchecked that option, which is not recommended).

 No. It is a deep fundamental problem.
 If the rectangle has more units than the canvas has pixels, the rectangle must be reduced in size before it can be drawn on the canvas.
 Each reduced tile size has to be rounded to a whole number of pixels.
 But rounding means that tiles of different sizes are reduced in size by slightly different factors.
-When this has been done, then the tiles do not fit accurately together any more, and there will be small gaps here and there.
+When this has been done, the tiles no longer fit accurately together, and there will be small gaps here and there.

 Another fundamental problem arises if three vertices lie on a straight line.
-You will get an alert box with a warning in such cases.
+You will get a warning in such cases.
 It usually helps to move one or more of the three vertices a pixel or two in a direction away from the line.
 A built-in auto-correction facility will offer to do that for you, with or without success.
 You can also do it manually.

 We shall need just two options right now: